 The novel avoids the pitfalls of devolving into a static assortment of such images through its elaborate structure.
 Vuong skillfully interweaves and juxtaposes different narrative strands, switching from past to present and back in a way that feels like it is creating a meaningful rhythm.
 At times, the experimental structure of the novel threatens to dissolve the narrative altogether, especially in the middle section where the prose breaks into fragmented sentences that somehow seem unfinished.
 But it all comes back together in the end, mirroring through its fractured form both the characters and perhaps even the state of the country as a whole.
 On Earth We’re Briefly Gorgeous is a beautiful novel that I will surely come back to in the years to come.

 During a recent family vacation in Brussels, I snuck off to discover some of the comic book stores in the area.
 Admittedly, I didn’t get further than Multi-BD, a shop on one of Brussel’s main streets with an incredible assortment of French and English independent comics (including all the R. Crumb you can think of).
 Faced with an impossible choice, I stuck to a shelf of local flavor and picked two books by l’employé du Moi, an independent publisher I had heard about before that is based in Brussels, Belgium.

 By taking its time, Les Têtards finds beauty in silent images and succeeds in conjuring up the intensity and wonder of childhood experience.
-The memories that stay with us over the years, that get carried over the tide of forgetting are significant in their own right and Matthey’s thoughtful, meditative comic reminded me why.
+The memories that stay with us over the years, that get carried over the tide of forgetting are significant in their own right and Matthey’s thoughtful, meditative comic honors this act of remembering.